With the conclusion of my 2018-2019 ice fishing season I like to look back and reflect on the highs and lows of the previous ice season.

 14 3/8" black crappie

 I would like to take a moment to thank my sponsors Clam Outdoors and Sportsmen's Direct for their continued support this winter.
 It is a pleasure and honor to be a part of each of each of their respective teams and endorse their products.
+With that said, that puts a wrap to another fun season.
+See you on the ice next winter!

 Final trip of the season to central Minnesota the last week of March